IainIsCreative/robot-combat-code-of-conduct/code-of-conduct.md

 All teams, persons, workers, volunteers and staff must adhere to the code of conduct in an effort to make this event as safe and welcoming as possible.

+By participating at this event, you abide by these terms.

 ### Conduct in regards to Humans

 - **Be welcome and courteous to each other.** We aim to be welcoming to combatants, both new to the sport and experienced, and wish them to participate in future events as well.